factorial-io/undo-redo-vuex/docs/api/README.md

 The Undo function - pushes the latest done mutation to the top of the undone stack by popping the done stack and 'replays' all mutations in the done stack

+## undoRedo:clear()

+The Clear function - empties the done and undone stacks, and re-initializes the store's state by executing the `emptyState` mutation

+## undoRedo:reset()

+The Reset function - empties the done and undone stacks, and resets the store's initial state to the current by executing the `resetState` mutation

 ## undoRedo:pipeActions(actions)

 Piping async action calls sequentially using Array.prototype.reduce